Child Labor and Forced Labor Reports

 Kazakhstan

-In 2021, Kazakhstan made minimal advancement in efforts to eliminate the worst forms of child labor.
-The government approved dedicated funding for agencies to address the trafficking of children, increased penalties for sex crimes against children, and included child labor identifiers on labor inspection checklists.
-In addition, it adopted a new national action plan to combat trafficking in persons for 2021–2023 and published a number of reports on current action plans to address human trafficking and child labor.
-However, despite new initiatives to address child labor, Kazakhstan is assessed as having made only minimal advancement because it implemented a law that delays advancement to eliminate child labor.
-On December 30, 2021, the President of Kazakhstan signed a law significantly restricting the circumstances under which unannounced inspections can be performed.
-The new law, which will come into effect on January 1, 2023, codifies and expands the government’s existing practice since January 2020.
-Under the newly revised Entrepreneurial Code, unannounced inspections will be prohibited in all cases except in the presence of compelling grounds and supporting evidence enclosed to such a complaint, or if an inspection is mandated by judicial or tax authorities.
+In 2024, Kazakhstan made minimal advancement in efforts to eliminate the worst forms of child labor.
+In July 2024, new legislation was enacted that criminalized the users (clients) of prostitution involving children, which brought Kazakhstan's laws on commercial sexual exploitation of children into line with international standards.
+The government also transferred some labor inspection functions from regional bodies back to the Ministry of Labor and Social Protection and created the Committee of State Labor Inspection in an effort to improve labor inspections and compliance with labor legislation.
+However, despite these efforts, Kazakhstan is assessed as having made only minimal advancement because on December 30, 2021, the President of Kazakhstan signed a law significantly restricting the circumstances under which unannounced inspections can be performed.
+The new law, which came into effect on January 1, 2023, codifies and expands the government's existing practice under which unannounced inspections are prohibited in all cases, except in the presence of compelling grounds and supporting evidence enclosed to such a complaint, or if an inspection is mandated by judicial or tax authorities.
 The lack of unannounced inspections may leave potential violations of child labor laws and other labor abuses undetected in workplaces.
-Children in Kazakhstan are subjected to the worst forms of child labor, including in commercial sexual exploitation, sometimes as a result of human trafficking.
-Children also engage in child labor in markets.
-The government lacks current, comprehensive, and detailed research on child labor, including in cotton production.
-In addition, labor inspections of small enterprises are permitted only in cases that pose a mass threat to life and health, law and social order, or national security.
+Additionally, the laws for minimum age for work and minimum age for hazardous work do not cover workers in informal employment relationships.
+The government also lacks current, comprehensive, and detailed research on child labor, including in cotton production.